unixsuperhero/blog/catalog/spatial-model.md

 These models broadly represent how I think of an app spatially.
 They are not meant to be exhaustive or precise.

+We are starting the catalog with these models, because they will be a useful visual and reference for later sections.

 At the top, you have the "entrypoints" into the code.
 For a web app, there are other layers not represented here, but what we care about is the code that we control.
 So the parts of your web framework that handle things like